Pneumonia in a child

 Macrolides. |

-Severe pneumonia, pneumonia in children and adolescents, with modifying factors |
+Severe pneumonia, pneumonia in children and adolescents having modifying factors |

 Amoxicillin 4-clavulanic acid.
-Cephalosporins of the second generation |
+Cephalosporins of the II generation |

-Cephalosporins of III or IV generation |
+Cephalosporins of the III or IV generation |

 Etiology of pneumonia |

-Drugs for therapy |
+Preparations for therapy |

 Primary cellular immunodeficiency |

-Pneumocysta carinii.
+Pneumocysta Carinii.
 Mushrooms of the genus Candida |

-Co-trimoxazole 20 mg / kg trimethoprim.
-Fluconazole 10-12 mg / kg or amphotericin B in increasing doses, starting at 150 U / kg and up to 500 or 1000 U / kg |
+Co-trimoxazole 20 mg/kg in trimetrome.
+Fluconazole 10-12 mg/kg or amphotericin B in increasing doses, starting from 150 units/kg to 500 or 1000 units/kg |

 Primary humoral immunodeficiency |

-Enterobacteria (K. Pneumoniae E. Coli, etc.). |
+Enterobacteria (K. Pneumoniae E. Coli and others). |

-Cephalosporins 111 or IV generation in monotherapy or in combination with aminoglycosides. |
+Cephalosporins of the 111 or IV generation in monotherapy or in combination with aminoglycosides. |

 Acquired immunodeficiency (HIV-infected, AIDS patients) |

-Pneumocystis. |
+Pneumocysts. |

-Co-trimoxazole 20 mg / kg trimethoprim.
+Co-trimoxazole 20 mg/kg in trimetrome.
 Ganciclovir. |

 Neutropenia |